xtanaa001/Xiaoqi-Homepage/content/teaching/_index.md

 title: Teaching
 ---

-I enjoy searching for a balance between rigor and intuition in teaching and learning.
+I enjoy searching for a balance between rigor and intuition in teaching/learning.
 I believe that being rigorous in theory will give us the fearlessness to think critically, to challenge the status quo, and most importantly, to pursue the truth without ambiguity.
-An intuitive understanding, on the other hand, will help us better retain important information in our learning, and hence better utilize the knowledge whenever needed - in years or even decades to come.
+An intuitive understanding, on the other hand, will help us better retain important information, and hence better utilize the knowledge whenever needed - in years or even decades to come.

 ## `Winter 2022`
 >